stojanov/prism/README.md

 </p>

 ## Description
 My take on a 3D game engine, something i have been working on for quite a while as a hobby project also as a school assignment.
 Mainly working on it to learn game engine development and modern c++ techniques.
 Key focus being rouge like mechanics.
+The current version is very barebones and more like a OpenGL wrapper, the key tasks other than planned features would be:
+* Better error handling and asserts on the release build
+* Rditor and engine separation
+* Scene graph
+* ECS integration

 ## Planned Features
+* #### Major rewrite/redesign planned
 * Scene Renderer
 * Deffered Shading
 * Shadow Mapping